plmcdowe/Cisco-Bash-AutoSTIG/README.md

   - Iterates access interfaces, removing unauthorized & unnessary lines;

 - Globally configures spanning-tree without priority.
-  - The administrator is prompted at the end of the script to verify & configure at the end of the script.
+  - The administrator is prompted at the end of the script to verify & configure spanning-tree global priority if root; `spanning-tree guard root` on appropriate trunks.

 - Removes all posible `vlan-lists` for any combination of vlan IDs.
 - Finds all globally configured vlans, then removes all that are not *management*, *access default*, *trunk native* IDs.